act-rules/act-rules.github.io/_rules/SC4-1-2-role-has-required-states-and-properties.md

 ## Assumptions

-- This rule assumes that native HTML and SVG elements have native attributes that are mapped to all of the [required states and properties](https://www.w3.org/TR/wai-aria/#requiredState) for the [implicit semantic role](#semantic-role) of the element.
-This assumption is the basis for limiting the Applicability to [explicit semantic roles](#semantic-role) only.
+- The applicability of this rule is limited to [explicit semantic roles](#semantic-role) based on an assumption that all native HTML and SVG elements have native attributes that are mapped to all of the [required states and properties](https://www.w3.org/TR/wai-aria/#requiredState) for the [implicit semantic role](#semantic-role) of the element.

 ## Accessibility Support